golang-crypto/concatkdf/README.md

 Special thanks go to the people below:

 - @patrickfav for sharing with the community test vectors for some of the covered algorithms, as well as for their [Java implementation](https://github.com/patrickfav/singlestep-kdf), which served as reference for some of this Go implementation
-- the Python's [cryptography library](https://github.com/pyca/cryptography) team, which also served of reference for this implementation
+- the Python's [cryptography library](https://github.com/pyca/cryptography) team, whose work also served as reference for this implementation

+## Contributing

+Contributions are welcome!
+Feel free to submit a Pull Request with new features and/or bugfixes.